mpiniarski/16bit-recruitment-task/README.md

-This is a 16 bit recruitment task - Simple Roulette Game.
+This is a reacruitement task I've made once - the Simple Roulette Game.
+It's a basic roulette game with quite advanced js based animations.

 ## Getting Started